-HOW TO FORM A SCHOOL-LEVEL IRB
+HOW TO FORM A SCHOOL-LEVEL OR DISTRICT-LEVEL IRB

-- Projects conducted at home or school may gain approval through a school-level IRB.
-Any high school can form their own IRB.
-For projects completed at the high school or home environment, school-level IRBs must consist of a minimum of three members.
-A schoollevel IRB must include: - a. an educator not involved with project(s) being reviewed, - b. a school administrator (preferably a principal or vice principal), and - c. one of the following who is not involved with the project being reviewed and is knowledgeable and capable of evaluating the physical risk in a given study: a physician, psychiatrist, physician's assistant, registered nurse, psychologist, or licensed social worker. - 2.
+- Projects conducted at home or school may gain approval through a school-level or district-level IRB.
+Any district or high school can form their own IRB, but should seek any required permissions from appropriate school or district-level administrators, such as a Superintendent's Office.
+Some Districts prefer to create one IRB for all middle and high schools to have broader oversight of projects; high schools in these districts should not create their own IRBs. - 2.
+For projects completed at the high school or home environment, school-level and district-level IRBs must consist of a minimum of three members.
+A school-level or distric-level IRB must include: - a. an educator not involved with project(s) being reviewed, - b. a school administrator (preferably a principal or vice principal), and - c. one of the following who is not involved with the project being reviewed and is knowledgeable and capable of evaluating the physical risk in a given study: a physician, psychiatrist, physician's assistant, registered nurse, psychologist or licensed social worker. - 3.
 No member of any IRB may be personally related to the student researcher.
 Teachers and advisors who oversee a specific project must not serve on the IRB reviewing that project.
 An improperly constituted IRB invalidates the approval of a project.
 IRBs must secure additional alternate members to ensure the eligibility of the projects being reviewed.

-RESPONSIBILITIES OF THE SCHOOL-LEVEL IRB
+RESPONSIBILITIES OF THE SCHOOL-LEVEL OR DISTRICT-LEVEL IRB

 - 1. The IRB should carefully review the Regeneron STS Rules for Human Participant Research to determine what is permissible.
-Note that the rules adjust annually. - The IRB should develop an approval form based on the sample IRB Approval Form and Sample Informed Consent Forms in this rules book.
-Schools may use these forms or adapt them to include additional rules and restrictions; a local IRB must adhere to all STS rules, but may be more strict. - 3.
-The IRB should share the forms and process with high school teachers and students, set appropriate deadlines for submitting forms to the IRB, and make a plan to review approval forms on a schedule that fits the school's academic research program calendar.
+Note that the rules adjust annually. - 2.
+The IRB should develop an approval form based on the sample IRB Approval Form and Sample Informed Consent Forms in this rules book.
+Schools or districts may use these forms or adapt them to include additional rules and restrictions; a local IRB must adhere to all STS rules, but may be more strict.

-- 4. High School-Level IRBs should require that students: - a.
+- 3. The IRB should share the forms and process with high school teachers and students, set appropriate deadlines for submitting forms to the IRB and make a plan to review approval forms on a schedule that fits the school's academic research program calendar. - 4.
+School-Level and District-Levels IRBs should require that students: - a.
 Follow the Regeneron STS official rules. - b.
 Draft a research plan that includes a description of research participants, recruitment procedures, research methodology, assessment of risks and benefits of the research, procedures for minimizing physical, psychological and privacy risks to participants and procedures for obtaining informed consent. - c.
-Complete an IRB Approval Form (available in Appendix 10) and submit to the IRB prior to starting research. - The research plan must be reviewed and approved by the IRB prior to the start of experimentation.
+Complete an IRB Approval Form (available in Appendix 11) and submit to the IRB prior to starting research. - 5.
+The research plan must be reviewed and approved by the IRB prior to the start of experimentation.
 After initial IRB approval, a student with any proposed changes to the research plan must repeat the approval process before experimentation/data collection resumes. - 6.
 The IRB should maintain a record of approved student project proposals. - 7.
-The IRB should complete the IRB Approval Form (Appendix 10) submitted by the student with their assessment of risk, required consent process, supervision and approval with checkmarks in the appropriate places and via dated signatures.
+The IRB should complete the IRB Approval Form (Appendix 11) submitted by the student with their assessment of risk, required consent process, supervision and approval with checkmarks in the appropriate places and via dated signatures.
 Without the form completed with checkboxes and signatures, the documentation is not valid.
 The IRB should provide the student with a copy of this signed documentation.